ProteusMRIgHIFU/BabelBrain/docs/docs/tutorial/pipeline.md

 Alternatively, you can create a needle with a length of 100 mm.
 <img src="Planning-3.png" height=100px>
 <img src="Planning-4.png" height=200px>
-1. Select the mdoel in the data panel and edit the properties to make it appear in the "Slice Display"
+1. Select the model in the data panel and edit the properties to make it appear in the "Slice Display"
 <img src="Planning-5.png" height=200px>
 1. Create a new transform and give it a name related to the target (e.g. LGPI, RSTN, LVIM, RM1, etc.).
 This is important as BabelBrain will use the name of the transform as a prefix for its output files.
 <img src="Planning-6.png" height=100px>
-Apply the transform to the needle model and be sure the transformation is set to `local` (little button next to the "invert" button)
+Apply the transform to the  model and be sure the transformation is set to `local` (little button next to the "invert" button)
 <img src="Planning-7.png" height=300px>
 2. Select "Volume Reslice Driver" in the IGT module menu
 <img src="Planning-8.png" height=400px>